 The way browsers deal with whitespace is a notorious source of security problems.
 The Samy worm exploited IE’s tolerance for splitting a

 Or we can throw an entity into the attribute list.
 The following is bad markup.
 But if it’s bad markup that bypasses a filter, then it’s a good injection.

 HTML entities have a special place within parsing and injection attacks.
 They’re most often used to bypass string-matching.
 For example, the following three schemes use an entity for the “s” character:

 User Agents are often forced to second-guess the intended layout of error-ridden pages.
 HTML5 brings more sanity to parsing markup.
 But we still don’t have a mechanism to help browsers distinguish between typos, intended behavior, and HTML injection attacks.
 There’s no equivalent to prepared statements for SQL.

-- Encode characters.
-You’ll be more successful at blocking HTML injection attacks if you consistently apply encoding rules for characters like
+- Encode characters at their point of presentation – You’ll be more successful at blocking HTML injection attacks if you consistently apply encoding rules for characters like

 >and prevent quotes from breaking attribute values.

-- Enforce rules strictly.
-Ambiguity for browsers enables them to recover from errors gracefully.
+- Define clear expectations – Ambiguity for browsers enables them to recover from errors gracefully.
 Ambiguity for security weakens the system.

 HTML injection attacks try to bypass filters in order to deliver a payload that a browser will render.
 Security filters should be strict, by not so myopic that they miss “improper” HTML constructs that a browser will happily render.